 11. Acadia National Park, Maine

 Acadia National Park's waves wildly crash at the shores while its wild creatures venture from their homes in winter.
 If you're looking for a place to have all to yourself this season, then consider the prime backcountry ski slopes here.
 Visitors can also take advantage of ice fishing, snowshoeing, scenic drives and dog sledding.
-If you leave feeling generous, you can adopt the neighboring Coastal Islands National Wildlife Refuge, which is awaiting wilderness protection.

 12. Great Smoky Mountains National Park, North Carolina and Tennessee